FlorSanders/can_chess_with_hexagons_rl/README.md

 - Simple Actor-Critic
 - Advanced Actor Critic

+More details can be found in the [slides](./slides.pdf) included in the repository.

 ## Sources

 These are some useful references I have used during the development of this project.